cnorick/curse-of-strahd-notes/Misc/Vistani.md

 	- bright clothes
 	- laugh often
 - They can leave whenever they want
-- The are silversmiths, coppersmiths, haberdashers, cooks,
+- The are silversmiths, coppersmiths, haberdashers, cooks, weavers, musicians, entertainers, storytellers, toolmakers, and horse traders
+	- they tell fortunes and sell info
+- Eahc family/clan is a little gerontocracy